Antarpreet/agentic-workflow-mcp/config_examples/Readme.md

 ![Local Embedding Retriever](./images/embedding_retrieval_config.png)

-Test prompt: `Use MCP tool to start workflow to create an email about this MCP Server"`
+Test prompt: `Use MCP tool to start workflow to create an email about Agentic Workflow Server if it has custom embedding support`